Marvel’s Jessica Jones returns to Netflix on Friday 14th June 2019.

 Malcolm Ducasse – Eka Darville

 Malcolm was Jessica’s drug-addicted neighbour in season one, but it transpired that his addiction had been fed and encouraged by Kilgrave.
-However, season two sees the character transformed: now he’s Jessica’s assistant, eager to partner with her – and pick her up when she’s down.
+By season three he’s an investigator in his own right, working for rival Pryce Chang after cutting ties with Jessica.

 Aussie actor Eka Darville appeared in rebooted Power Rangers series RPM, and has also featured in Vampire Diaries spin-off The Originals.